 More and more companies are hiring talent beyond borders.
 As a result, companies are turning to GECs to help them manage the recruitment and retention processes.

-One of the reasons a GEC is so useful is because many of these company’s don’t have the employment infrastructures in place within their employees’ countries of origin.
-This can range from not having a physical entity set up or the required resources to transfer pay to a foreign bank account.
+One of the reasons a GEC is so useful is because many of these companies don’t have the employment infrastructures in place within their employees’ countries of origin.
+This can range from not having a physical entity set up or the required resources to transfer payment to a foreign bank account.

 A GEC can be used to help these companies compliantly hire and pay employees using a common structure with a standardised compensation and benefits model.
 It can also help to put HR procedures such as employee onboarding and training in place.